Li'l Horrors

 Li'l Horrors is an Australian children's comedy puppetry television series which screened on the Seven Network in 2001.
 The series contained 52 episodes each 12 minute, 30 seconds in length, with double episodes usually screened in a 30-minute time slot.

 Plot

 Li'l Horrors takes place in the home of horror actress Morbidda Bates.
-The series follows the adventures of little monster characters based on classic, fictional horror characters such as Count Dracula, Frankenstein's Monster, The Mummy, The Werewolf, Gill-Man, Zombie, Quasimodo, Medusa and Gargoyles.
+The series follows the adventures of little monster characters based on classic, fictional horror characters such as Count Dracula, Frankenstein's monster, the Mummy, werewolf, Gill-Man, zombie, Quasimodo, Medusa and gargoyles.